Original Text

 Translation

-By cultivating an attitude of friendliness toward those who are happy, compassion toward those who are suffering, sympathetic joy toward those who are virtuous, and equanimity toward those who are non-virtuous, the mind becomes clear and serene
+By cultivating friendliness toward those who are happy, compassion toward those who are suffering, joy toward those who live skillfully, and equanimity toward those who cause harm, the mind becomes clear and serene.

 Background